-Great attendance The best chance of success!
-Blue: 97% - 100% Getting pupils off to a flying start!
-Good attendance Green: 96% Cause for Concern Less chance of success because of periods of lost learning time.
-Amber: 90% Makes it harder for pupils to progress well.
+Great attendance Blue: 98% - 100% The best chance of success!
+Getting pupils off to a flying start!
+Good attendance Green: School's attendance target to 97.9% Cause for Concern Amber: 90% - Just below school's attendance target Less chance of success because of periods of lost learning time.
+Makes it harder for pupils to progress well.
 Serious Concerns Red: below 90% Significant loss of learning time.
 Categorised as persistently absent and monitored by the EWO.
 Could result in a Penalty Notice.